-Audio mode in the camera lets students record their voice without the camera on, and they can still use Effects like emojis and filters.
+Audio mode in the camera lets students record their voice without having the camera on, and they can still use Effects like emojis and filters.

 Savvy Tip #2: Start simple.

 If your students are a bit hesitant to put themselves on camera, their nerves will be even stronger if they're asked to answer a challenging question right away.
 Start with something fun and simple that will get them comfortable.
-Check out the Conversations Starters Playlist of launch-ready topics in the Flip Discovery Library to get started!
+Check out the Conversations Starters Featured Collection of launch-ready topics in the Flip Discovery Library to get started!

-Savvy Tip #4: Use boards!
+Savvy Tip #4: Use Boards!

-The Flip camera is filled with powerful features including a series of boards - whiteboard, blackboard, graph paper, lined paper, and more - which allow your students to share their voice without their face being on camera.
+The Flip camera is filled with powerful features including a series of Boards - whiteboard, blackboard, graph paper, lined paper, and more - which allow your students to share their voice without their face being on camera.